AdobeDocs/workfront.en/help/quicksilver/scenario-planner/create-and-edit-plans.md

 This article describes how you can create a plan from scratch or you can edit an existing plan.

-For all considerations about plans including the information available for a plan, see [Plans overview in the Adobe Workfront Scenario Planner](../scenario-planner/plans-overview.md).
+For all considerations about plans including the information available for a plan, see [Plans overview in the Scenario Planner](../scenario-planner/plans-overview.md).

-For information about deleting plans, see [Delete plans in the Adobe Workfront Scenario Planner](../scenario-planner/delete-plans.md).
+For information about deleting plans, see [Delete plans in the Scenario Planner](../scenario-planner/delete-plans.md).

 To create or edit a plan: